YinHk-Notes/C-Sharp-cheatsheet/c# concepts/constructor.md

 - The advantage of a constructor, is that it is called when an object of a class is created.
 It can be used to set initial values for fields
 - Constructors enable the programmer to set default values, limit instantiation, and write code that is flexible and easy to read.
 - A constructor is a method whose name is the same as the name of its class.
 - Cobstructor does not include a return type.
+- If a class contains **no instance constructor declarations**, a **default instance constructor is automatically provided**.

 ```cs
 class Car